 Murray’s Moose Ice Cream & Fudge at the renovated Magnetic Hill Wharf Village is a lovely spot to spend some time & enjoy a sweet treat.

-Tropical Chill (233 Main Street, Moncton) is opening for the 2021 season, date TBD, offering the “only authentic Hawaiian Shaved Ice on the East Coast of Canada,” as well as a selection of hard ice cream, too!
+Tropical Chill (233 Main Street, Moncton) offers the “only authentic Hawaiian Shaved Ice on the East Coast of Canada,” as well as a selection of hard ice cream, too!

 G’s Ice Cream (840 Shediac Road) is open at Stirling’s Apple Market — which, BTW, carries so much more than apples!.
 Check the Facebook page for opening times.

 Jeszyka’s Ice Cream & Sugar Shack (1615 Shediac Road) offers a great selection of Chapman’s ice creams and wonderful service.
 One of our favourites from the 2020 season!

 lostandfoundicecream is a specialty shop that just opened on St. George.
 Be prepared: you might also get tricked into buying some goodies next door at Halo Donuts, too!
 BONUS: You can also grab lostandfound treats at DIY Studio on the west end of Main Street in Moncton!